 Measuring environmental conditions such as temperature, humidity and pressure within a pre-set critical control range is fast becoming essential for pharmaceutical and healthcare companies in New Zealand.
 Growing public health consciousness means that nothing short of quality, reliable and safe medical products are considered acceptable by the regulatory authorities.
 In order to comply with the regulations, efficient and high-quality real-time monitoring equipment can help healthcare and pharmaceutical enterprises save thousands of dollars every year, which they would otherwise lose on unsellable products that have been contaminated by microorganisms.

-Pharmacists are well within their right to continue with the out-dated technique of manually recording the temperatures of their medical products on paper.
+Pharmacists are well within their right to continue with the outdated technique of manually recording the temperatures of their medical products on paper.
 This data collection method is ineffective and inefficient; paper records are a nightmare to keep track of; whilst simple measuring apparatus like a thermometer results in an extremely limited set of recorded conditions.
 Without smart alarm sensors that make real-time data visibility possible when temperature spikes take place, there will always be a risk to the quality of your products, risk of non-compliance, and a potentially hazardous situation for consumers if these products reach the market unchecked.

 Historically, traditional data loggers have been used in the pharmaceutical industry to log time-based environmental data.
 They have a processor, data-storage unit and sensing components that are built in.
 They often come with a range, but not all of these time-saving features: memory capacity, deployment flexibility, visual display, start and stop push buttons and battery life.
 Once you plug the data logger into a computer via a USB stick, you can set sensor alarms that are activated when the measured environmental conditions move out of the pre-set parameters.
 You will then have to go through the process of positioning it in the chosen location and reconnect it to the computer once the monitoring period is over.
-Inconveniently, you will have to find and launch compatible specific software on your computer to view and analyse the data.
+Inconveniently, you will have to find and launch compatible specific software on your computer to view and analyze the data.
 Moreover, these devices are purchased and not rented, and so become environmentally unsustainable as one-time use creates waste.

 Wireless data transfer technology is the best solution to monitoring environmental conditions like temperature in the pharmaceutical and healthcare industries.
 The most important reason for this is that it transfers collected data automatically and instantly in real time, 24/7.
 The data can then be transferred to a remote, cloud storage, and easily viewed by anyone with access to the software.